inhumanform/phase2project/README.md

     - Practice Page
         - View a full page of your music.
-        - Time your practice session

     - Learning Resources Page
         - A list of great resources to learn and enjoy more music!

+# Future Goals

+     - Spotify API Implementation on the Practice Page
+     - A timer to track practice time
+     - A filter for 'Favorite' pieces of music.
+     - Edit existing sheet music in the app

 # To run the website

-After you fork and clone, run these command in order:
+After you fork and clone, run these commands:

     npm install

-    npm install react-router-dom@6

     npm run server

+    json-server --watch library.json --port 4000

     npm start